HCS Score

 Tether itself was not created for gambling or speculation.
 Its role is to function as a stable medium of exchange, a settlement asset, and a liquidity tool.

-However, USDT is heavily embedded in leveraged trading platforms, speculative crypto markets, and high-risk trading environments.
-These activities aren't created by Tether directly, but the coin's deep integration with speculative markets is worth noting.
+However USDT is heavily embedded in leveraged trading platforms, speculative crypto markets, and high-risk trading environments.
+These activities are not created by Tether directly, but the coin's deep integration with speculative markets is worth noting.

 This is where Tether's analysis ends.

-On Riba Exposure, Tether fails.
+Riba Exposure — ❌ Failed.
 The reserve backing system relies on financial instruments connected to conventional interest-based markets.
 That is a direct red-line violation.

-On Guaranteed Interest, Tether fails.
+Guaranteed Interest — ❌ Failed.
 The reserve structure generates income through interest-linked financial products, which constitutes a form of guaranteed interest income at the institutional level.

-On Synthetic Interest Products, Tether fails.
+Synthetic Interest Products — ❌ Failed.
 The financial instruments used within the reserve model include products that function similarly to synthetic interest mechanisms.

 Three red lines failed.
 Under the CoinStudy HCS framework, any single red-line failure results in an automatic Haram classification.
 Three failures makes this a clear and definitive result.